Find Affordable College Courses

 $5,809 Average Tuition & Fees

-The excellent programs at Inver Hills Community College helped the school earn the #5 place on this year’s ranking of the best nursing schools in Minnesota.
+You’ll be in good company if you decide to attend Inver Hills Community College.
+It ranked #5 on our 2023 Best Value Nursing Schools in Minnesota list.
 IHCC is a small public school located in the large suburb of Inver Grove Heights.

 IHCC undergraduate students pay an average of $5,809 in in-state tuition and fees each year.
 Nursing majors at IHCC take out an average of $24,929 in student loans while working on their egree.

-Full Nursing at Inver Hills Community College Report
+Read full report on Nursing at Inver Hills Community College

 $5,773 Average Tuition & Fees

-Hibbing Community College came in at #6 in this year’s edition of the Best Value Nursing Schools in Minnesota ranking.
-Located in the town of Hibbing, Hibbing Community College is a public school with a fairly small student population.
+With a ranking of #6, Hibbing Community College did quite well on this year’s best value schools for nursing students.
+Located in the town of Hibbing, Hibbing Community College is a public college with a fairly small student population.

 Hibbing Community College undergraduate students pay an average of $5,773 in in-state tuition and fees each year.
 The average amount in student loans that nursing majors at Hibbing Community College take out is $24,000.